yegor256/blog/_drafts/read-only-master.md

 time or desire to fix all unit tests every time someone breaks them.
 After all, we all know that unit testing is not for a team working with deadlines, right?

 Wrong.
-Continuous integration can work and must work.
+Continuous integration can and must work.

 <!--more-->